Trees of Graphs as Boundaries of Hyperbolic Groups

 \subsection{Flexible factors}

 \sseclabel{X}

-\begin{defn}[abstract flexible factor] \defnlabel{X.1} An \emph{abstract flexible factor} is an abstract factor $(K,\{ H_i \}_{i\in I})$ such that the associated space with peripherals is homeomorphic (as a space with peripherals) to the punctured circle $(S^1)^\circ$. \end{defn}
+\begin{defn}[abstract flexible factor] \defnlabel{X.1} An abstract factor $(K,\{ H_i \}_{i\in I})$ is called an \emph{abstract flexible factor} if the associated space with peripherals is homeomorphic (as a space with peripherals) to the punctured circle $(S^1)^\circ$. \end{defn}

 \begin{ex} \exlabel{X.1.1} Let $G(v)$ be a flexible factor of the Bowditch JSJ-splitting of a 1-ended hyperbolic group $G$.
-Then $(G(v),{\mathcal H}_v)$, i.e. the abstract factor associated to $G(v)$ as in \Exref{F.1.1}, is an abstract flexible factor, in the sense of \Defnref{X.1}.
-For justification, see Section 5 in \cite{Bowditch:cut_points:1998}, where flexible factors are called \emph{maximal hanging Fuchsian (MHF)}, or the paragraph after Definition 5.9 in \cite{Kim_Walsh:planar_boundaries:2022}.
+Then $(G(v),{\mathcal H}_v)$, i.e., the abstract factor associated to $G(v)$ as in \Exref{F.1.1}, is an abstract flexible factor, in the sense of \Defnref{X.1}.
+For justification, see Section~5 in \cite{Bowditch:cut_points:1998}, where flexible factors are called \emph{maximal hanging Fuchsians (MHF)}, or the paragraph after Definition~5.9 in \cite{Kim_Walsh:planar_boundaries:2022}.

 Similarly, let $G(v')$ be a flexible factor of the reduced Bowditch splitting of a 1-ended hyperbolic group $G$.
-In view of Fact \ref{3.3}, the abstract factor $(G(v'),{\mathcal H}_{v'})$ associated to $G(v')$ is also a flexible abstract factor. \end{ex}
+In view of \Factref{3.3}, the abstract factor $(G(v'),{\mathcal H}_{v'})$ associated to $G(v')$ is also a flexible abstract factor. \end{ex}

 \begin{rmk} \rmklabel{X.1.2} \begin{enumerate} \item[(1)]Since, as a topological space, $(S^1)^\circ$ is a Cantor set, it follows that the underlying group $K$ of an abstract flexible factor is a virtually free group. \item[(2)] Recall that the natural embedding of the punctured circle $(S^1)^\circ$ in the circle $S^1$ is uniquely described, up to a homeomorphism of the ambient $S^1$, by the following condition: for any peripheral doubleton $P$ of $(S^1)^\circ$ there is a segment $I_P$ contained in $S^1$ whose set of endpoints coincides with $P$ and whose interior is disjoint with $(S^1)^\circ$.